Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 ## CI/CD

+### GitHub Action

+We use also *GitHub Actions* so as to define a workflow with some actions to build demo application and test the library.
+It will help use to ensure code on pull requests or being merged compiles and has all tests green.
+This workflow is defined in [this YAML](https://github.com/Orange-OpenSource/ouds-ios/blob/develop/.github/workflows/build-and-test.yml)

+We have also a *gitleaks* workflow making some scans on the code to loook fo secrets leaks, defined in [this YAML](https://github.com/Orange-OpenSource/ouds-ios/blob/develop/.github/workflows/gitleaks-action.yml).

+We use also two GitHub apps making controls on pull requests and defining wether or not prerequisites are filled or not.
+There is on control to check if [PR template are all defined ](https://github.com/stilliard/github-task-list-completed), and one if [DCO is applied](https://probot.github.io/apps/dco/).

+### GitLab CI (internal)

-We use GitLab CI for CI/CD with our own runners so as to keep private our sensitive files likes certificates and provisioning profiles.
+We use *GitLab CI*for CI/CD with our own runners so as to keep private our sensitive files likes certificates and provisioning profiles.
 Our currant plan does not allow to make GitHub mirroring, so we use GitHub HTTP REST API to download sources, before using Xcode to build and sign.
-If you want to set up your runners, feel free to have a look on */docs_release/README.md* However of course you will have to define all the variables, secrets and have the mandatory files listed above.
+However of course you will have to define all the variables, secrets and have the mandatory files.

-You can find more details about the pipelines and script [in the wiki](https://github.com/Orange-OpenSource/ouds-ios/wiki/5-%E2%80%90-About-continuous-integration-and-delivery).
+You can find more details about the pipelines, how to set up runners and scripts to use [in the wiki](https://github.com/Orange-OpenSource/ouds-ios/wiki/5-%E2%80%90-About-continuous-integration-and-delivery).

+In few words, there is a pipeline containing some stages and jobs to build alpha, nightly/beta and production releases.